OpenLMIS-Malawi/mw-migration-tool/config/tool/README.md

 * creator - when a requisition is created we need to set who create/submit/authorize/approve and so on.
 This field should contain a username.
 * requestedQuantityExplanation - the value of this field will be populated into *Requested Quantity Explanation* column in each requisition.
 * timeZone - set time zone for dates
+* updateExisting - determine whether the tool should update or skip a requisition if it exists in the database
 * orderNumberConfiguration - set how order code should be generated.
 By default a order code has the following pattern ```O${requsition_id}```.
 * requisitionTemplates - set requisition template for the given program.
 If the property is not set, there must be templates in database.
   * program: define program code or ```__ALL_PROGRAMS__``` if all programs should have the same template.